János Sebestyén

-János Sebestyén (2 March 19314 February 2012) was a Hungarian organist, harpsichordist, pianist and journalist.
+János Sebestyén (2 March 1931 – 4 February 2012) was a Hungarian organist, harpsichordist, pianist and journalist.

 Biography

 János Sebestyén was born in Budapest, where both of his parents were prominent musicians and educators.
-His father, Sándor Sebestyén (1891-1962), studied cello with Adolf Schiffer and Arnold Földesy and was the author of several pedagogical works.
-His mother, Rózsi Mannaberg (1895-1986), studied piano with Arnold Székely and Wilhelm Backhaus.
+His father, Sándor Sebestyén (1891–1962), studied cello with Adolf Schiffer and Arnold Földesy and was the author of several pedagogical works.
+His mother, Rózsi Mannaberg (1895–1986), studied piano with Arnold Székely and Wilhelm Backhaus.

 His formal musical education began in 1946 at the State Music Secondary School as a student of pianist István Antal, organist János Hammerschlag and composer Ervin Major.
 He continued his studies with organist Ferenc Gergely and composer Ferenc Szabó at the Franz Liszt Academy of Music and graduated there with an organ diploma in 1955.
 He later attended the harpsichord class of Zuzana Růžičková in Prague.
 His concert tours as organ and harpsichord soloist took him to Russia, India, the Philippines, Taiwan, Japan, the United States and nearly every country in Europe.

 In 1970 he established the first harpsichord class at the Franz Liszt Academy of Music.
 He was invited to serve on juries for organ and harpsichord competitions in France, the Czech Republic, Poland, Italy and Switzerland.
-In Hungary he served as President of the Jury for the International Liszt Organ Competition in 1983, 1988 and 1993, and at the 1st International Harpsichord Competition, Budapest, in 2000.
+In Hungary he served as president of the jury for the International Liszt Organ Competition in 1983, 1988 and 1993, and at the 1st International Harpsichord Competition, Budapest, in 2000.
 From 1950 on, he worked for Hungarian Radio in various capacities, serving as senior music producer between 1969 and 1994, and from 1962 until 2007 he contributed a regular series of programs documenting culture, politics and history.
 During his last years he contributed a monthly program to Hungarian Catholic Radio.

+He made recordings for Qualiton, Hungaroton, Turnabout, CBS International, Naxos and other record labels.